sjgiorgi/chatlab/docs/deployment/for-researchers.rst

 ---

 **Q: Do I need to install Terraform or Docker?**
-No — GitHub runs Terraform automatically in the cloud.
-You don't install anything.
+No — GitHub handles Terraform automatically in the cloud.

 **Q: Do I pay Terraform?**
 No — Terraform is free and open source.
-You only pay AWS for what's used.
+You only pay AWS for usage.

+**Q: Where do my AWS credentials live?**
+They're encrypted inside your GitHub repository settings and only available to Actions.

-**Q: Can multiple people use the same AWS account?**
+**Q: Can multiple team members deploy ChatLab?**
 Yes.
-You can create separate IAM users for collaborators and give them limited access.
+Add multiple IAM users in AWS and share the repo.
+Each person can reuse the same secrets.

-**Q: What happens if I delete my GitHub repo?**
+**Q: What if I made a mistake in my secrets?**
-Your AWS resources will remain running.
-To delete them, run the "destroy" workflow first.
+Go back to **Settings → Secrets and variables → Actions**, delete the old secret, and re-add it.

 ---

 Summary
 -------

-- 🧩 **You own everything** — it's deployed to your AWS account.
-- 🧠 **You control it** — GitHub handles the deployment.
-- 🚀 **You don't need DevOps** — just click "Run workflow.""
-- 🔐 **Secure** — HTTPS by default, credentials stay private.
+- 🔐 Add AWS credentials as **GitHub Secrets**
+- ⚙️ Run the **Deploy ChatLab** workflow once
+- 🌍 Get your own HTTPS site on AWS automatically
+- 🧹 Run "destroy" workflow anytime to remove everything

-This setup lets researchers deploy ChatLab in minutes — no AWS console, no manual setup, and no coding required.
+This approach lets non-technical researchers deploy ChatLab securely and reproducibly with **no coding or AWS console steps required**.